DavHau/edict/readme.md

 I suggest we have a heuristic that decides that, but offer the user flags like `--sync` and `--no-sync` to override the behavior.

 The heuristic could work like that:
-If any of the flakes referenced in the `edict` command corresponds to the current directory, use the `stateful` mode, otherwise the `steleless` mode.
+Only if the current directory is passed as a flake ref, use the `stateful` mode, otherwise the `stateless` mode.

 ### Future ideas
-- Execute a nix command on multiple hosts in parallel
+- Execute a nix command on multiple hosts in parallel.
 - Given a list of builders, automatically pick one matching the required `system`.